Skip to main content

 What has it been like to raise funds for CTF?

 Raising funds in Arkansas has been so rewarding and worthwhile.
-Thanks to the work of the local chapter of CTF here in Arkansas, we now have an adult NF clinic at the University of Arkansas for Medical Sciences (UAMS).
+Thanks to the work of the Arkansas Advisory Board of Directors and the local chapter of CTF here in Arkansas, we now have the Adult NF Clinic at UAMS Winthrop P Rockefeller Cancer Institute, which has been providing much-needed multidisciplinary care to adult NF patients since officially opening in 2022.

 What do you hope to see for patients with NF in the future?